Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Results and discussion

 \subsection{Adsorption energy of graphene on NiFe alloy substrate}

 The adsorption energy of graphene on the NiFe alloy substrate $E_{\rm ads}$ is defined as

-where $E_{\rm NiFe}$ is the total energy of nine layers of the NiFe alloy substrate, $E_{\rm Gr}$ is the total energy of the graphene monolayer, and $E_{\rm Gr/NiFe}$ is the total energy of the NiFe alloy substrate with the graphene monolayer at both ends.
-According to Eq.~(\ref{eqn:ads}), the small adsorption energy indicates a stable structure.
+where $E_{\rm NiFe}$ is the total energy of nine layers of the NiFe alloy substrate, $E_{\rm Gr}$ is the total energy of the graphene monolayer, $E_{\rm Gr/NiFe}$ is the total energy of the NiFe alloy substrate with the graphene monolayer at both ends, and $N_C(=16)$ is the number of C atoms in the supercell.
+According to Eq.~(\ref{eqn:ads}), the large adsorption energy indicates a stable structure.
 The adsorption energy is shown in Fig.~\ref{fig:Adsorption energy of graphene/NiFe}.
 In the case of the Fe-rich surface, the graphene adsorbed at the bridge-top site is relaxed up to the top-fcc or top-hcp site.
-The adsorption energy is the smallest when graphene is adsorbed on the Fe-rich surface at the top-hcp site.
-On the other hand, in the case of the Ni-rich surface, the graphene adsorbed at the top-fcc or bridge-top site is stable and the difference in the adsorption energy between top-fcc and bridge-top sites is small.
-The distance $d$ between the atoms in the surface layer and graphene is $ca$ 2.1 $\AA$.
-Regardless of the adsorption sites and binary compounds of the bulk layer, the interfaces with the surface layer of $\alpha$=0 are the most stable.
+The adsorption energy is the largest when graphene is adsorbed on the Fe-rich surface at the top-hcp site.
+On the other hand, in the case of the Ni-rich surface, the graphene adsorbed at the top-fcc or bridge-top site is stable and the difference in the adsorption energy among top-hcp, top-fcc and bridge-top sites is small.
+The distance $d$ between the atoms in the surface layer and graphene is $ca$ 2.1 \AA.
+Regardless of the adsorption sites and binary compounds of the bulk layer, the interfaces with the surface layer of $\alpha$=0.00 are the most stable.
 It is noteworthy that these results do not correspond to the stability of the bare NiFe alloy substrate with respect to the composition ratio of the surface layer.